morganthomas/winning-arguments/winning-arguments.md

 3. ((Socrates is a man), (if (Socrates is a man) then (Socrates is mortal)) entails (Socrates is mortal)) is valid, by the law of conditional assertion and steps 1 and 2.
 4. ((Socrates is a man), (for all *x*, (if (*x* is a man) then (*x* is mortal))) entails (Socrates is mortal)) is valid, by the law of counterexample and step 3.

+And to sum up, the classic argument is valid according to classical logic.
+Given that Socrates is a man and all men are mortal, it follows that Socrates is mortal.
+It is incoherent to assert that Socrates is man and all men are mortal while denying that Socrates is mortal.

 TODO

 ## Fallacies